AthenaisGautier/athenaisgautier.github.io/_pages/about.md

 Welcome!

 I am excited to share that I recently completed my Ph.D. journey, defending my thesis on May 19th 2023.
 During my doctoral studies, which commenced in November 2018, I had the privilege of being a part of the IMSV, University of Bern (Switzerland).
 Under the supervision of Professor David Ginsbourger, my research focused on "Uncertainty quantification and efficient design of experiments for data- and simulation-driven inverse problem solving".
-I am thrilled to soon join the [COSMO Laboratory](https://cosmo.mcgill.ca/), at McGill university, Montréal (Canada), where am honoured to join Prof. Roussos Dimitrakopoulos' research group to work on geostatistics and stochastic simulations.
+I am thrilled to soon join the [COSMO Laboratory](https://cosmo.mcgill.ca/), at McGill university, Montréal (Canada), where am honoured to work in Prof. Roussos Dimitrakopoulos' research group to work on geostatistics and stochastic simulations.

 Currently, I am thrilled to be in the organisation committee of [Lifting Inference with Kernel Embeddings (LIKE23)](https://like23-bern.github.io/), check it out!